 Properties of Free Radicals

-- They can donate an electron or accept an electron from other molecules, therefore, can behave as oxidants or reactants.
+- Free radicals are highly reactive and very unstable.
+They can donate an electron or accept an electron from other molecules, therefore, can behave as oxidants or reductants.

 Examples of Free Radicals

-- The most important free radical which consists of oxygen are hydroxyl radical
+The most important free radical, which consists of oxygen are hydroxyl radicals

 - Superoxide anion radical